-- A. Food preparation prior to distribution to participants meets the standards of FS-602 Kitchen, Dining Hall, and Commissary Facilities. - B. Guidelines for safe food preparation, storage, and disposal are provided in the camp literature to the participants in advance of arrival. - C. Camp staff provide guidance on proper food preparation, storage, and disposal during initial meal preparation while on the trek. - D. The camp makes adequate provision, either at the trek location or by portable methods, for food storage that will maintain food safe from reasonable animal or vermin intrusion. - E. The camp makes adequate provision for collection of unavoidable food preparation waste at reasonable frequencies and locations on the trek, and this information is communicated to trek participants in advance.
+- A. Food preparation, if any, prior to distribution to participants meets the requirements of Standards FS-601 and FS-602. - B. Guidelines for safe food preparation, storage, and disposal are provided in the camp literature to the participants in advance of arrival. - C. The camp makes adequate provision for collection of unavoidable food preparation waste at reasonable frequencies and locations, and this information is communicated to participants in advance. - D. For trek programs and outpost camps: - 1.
+The camp provides guidance on proper food preparation, storage and disposal as part of the trek or outpost instruction or during initial meal preparation on the trek or outpost. - 2.
+The camp makes adequate provision, either at the trek location or by portable methods, for food storage that will maintain food safe from reasonable animal or vermin intrusion. - The camp makes adequate provision for collection of unavoidable food preparation waste at reasonable frequencies and locations on the trek or outpost, and this information is communicated to trek participants in advance.

-This standard is met if the camp provides sufficient guidelines in its written program materials provided to participants on how food must be transported, stored, prepared, and disposed to maintain hygiene and health.
-Staff must accompany the program participants on their initial trek meals to ensure proper understanding and ability to properly transport, store, prepare, and dispose of food wastes.
+This standard is met if the camp provides sufficient guidelines in its written program materials provided to participants on how food must be transported, stored, prepared, and disposed of to maintain hygiene and health.
+For trek programs, staff must accompany the program participants on their initial trek meals to ensure proper understanding and ability to properly transport, store, prepare, and dispose of food wastes.